-- 1. To elect eight directors of SkyWest, Inc. (the "Company"), to serve until the next Annual Meeting of the Company's shareholders and until their successors are duly elected and qualified; - 2.
+- 1. To elect eight directors of SkyWest, Inc. (the "Company"), to serve until the next Annual Meeting of the Company's shareholders and until their successors are duly elected and qualified: - 2.
 To conduct a vote, on an advisory basis, on the compensation of the Company's named executive officers: - 3.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2022; and - 4.
+To conduct a vote, on an advisory basis, on the frequency of holding future advisory votes on the compensation of the Company's named executive officers every 1 year, 2 years or 3 years. - 4.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023; and - 5.
 To transact such other business that may properly come before the Annual Meeting and any adjournment thereof.